Dfredude/SQL/README.md

 - SQL transaction Statements

 ### Data Dictionary
-All databse elements created via SQL schema statements are stored in a special set of tables called the ***data dictionary*** - Data about the database
+All database elements created via SQL schema statements are stored in a special set of tables called the ***data dictionary*** - Data about the database

 ### Non-procedural